You’ve probably been told that the only way to lower your A1c is to take medication, or more of it!

 1. Move Your Body More

-The best part?
-You don’t need to spend hours at the gym or follow a rigid workout plan.
-Any form of movement counts as exercise!
+You do not need to spend hours at the gym or follow a rigid workout program.
+Any form of movement counts.
+Walking, gardening, yoga, dancing, swimming, it all helps.
+If you enjoy it, you are more likely to stick with it.

 What you eat is very powerful and can lower A1c levels more effectively than medication.

-Tips to Get Started With Your Eating Plan
+How to Get Started With Your Eating Plan

-- Focus on Whole, Unprocessed Foods: Choose foods that are as close to their natural state as possible.
+- Focus on whole, unprocessed foods.
+Choose foods that are as close to their natural state as possible.
 Think fresh vegetables, high-quality proteins, and healthy fats.

 Why Carbohydrates Are Important